argoproj/argo-workflows/demo.md

 $ argo logs xxx-pod-name-xxx #from get command above
 ```

 You can also run workflows directly with kubectl.
-However, the Argo CLI offers extra features that kubectl does not, such as the Argo CLI validates your YAML, displays a more human-friendly output, and requires less typing.
+However, the Argo CLI offers extra features that kubectl does not, such as YAML validation, workflow visualization, and overall less typing.
 ```
 $ kubectl create -f https://raw.githubusercontent.com/argoproj/argo/master/examples/hello-world.yaml
 $ kubectl get wf